 Brian: Well, I don’t even have a working title for the book but what it’s really coming down to this idea empathetic marketing or servant marketing.

 This is something that has been near, and dear to me which is the main gap I see is that often times us as marketers, sellers or companies; think in a sociopathic behavior regarding, “How do I get what I want?”
 And what was driving me is that I have been seeing that if we look at serving our customers and instead of that, given this is something we talk about, but really isn’t practiced.

 We aren’t necessarily practicing what we preach, which is putting our customers first.

-What I see happening is that we operate out of a place of company-logic instead of customer-logic and so what I have been seeing is that at its core, marketing has a huge opportunity and responsibility to drive transformation inside their companies.
+What I see happening is that we operate out of a place of company-logic instead of customer-logic and so what I have been seeing is that at its core, marketing has a tremendous opportunity and responsibility to drive transformation inside their companies.
 And what I am looking to do is have the marketers inside of the organizations, they can have a longer-term view than Sales that is typically focused on the short-term one or two quarters.

 They are looking at, “How do we generate revenue now and meet the immediate needs?”
-But I think Marketing has a huge opportunity to be thinking about the future and how do we serve our customers better?
+But I think Marketing has a tremendous opportunity to be thinking about the future and how do we serve our customers better?
 Whether there are needs and wants.
 And instead of me trying to look at it’s just from my point of view, I need to understand how the customer thinks through the process.

-You and I both know Steve that’s not what we’re looking to do but that in effect sometimes our companies, in the interest to drive profits and drive revenue, are forcing us where we are looking at what can we get now in the short-term and then abusing tired and weak strategies that no longer work, which our customers ultimately ignore and we miss that opportunity to really connect and add value.
+You and I both know Steve that’s not what we’re looking to do but that in effect sometimes our companies, in the interest to drive profits and drive revenue, are forcing us where we are looking at what can we get now.
+In the short-term, and then abusing tired and weak strategies that no longer work, which our customers ultimately ignore and we miss that opportunity to really connect and add value.